5 Types of Real Estate Agents and Their Industry Specialties

 Gauge an agent’s expertise with these questions:

-1. How well does the real estate agent know your neighborhood?
-Local knowledge will help sell your house quickly.
+1. Local knowledge: How well does the real estate agent know your neighborhood?

-2. Do they have experience selling your property type and price point?
+2. Specialized experience: Do they have experience selling your property type and price point?

-3. What is their marketing strategy: open houses, social media, mailers?
+3. Sales approach: What is their marketing strategy: open houses, social media, mailers?
 What is their marketing budget for your home?
 Will they have professional photos taken?
-Trapp underscores the importance of professional listing photos.
+Trapp underscores the importance of high-quality listing photos.

-5. How many clients do they take on at one time?
-Will you be delegated to working with their assistant, or will you get their full attention?
+5. Client service: How many clients do they take on at one time?
+Will you be delegated to work with their assistant, or will you get their full attention?

-7. How broad is their professional network?
-Can they recommend contractors, inspectors, cleaners, painters, stagers, and other tradespeople to get your home ready to sell?
+7. Industry connections: How broad is their professional network?
+Can they recommend contractors, inspectors, cleaners, painters, stagers, and other tradespeople to get your house ready to sell?

-8. How did they determine your listing price?
-Did they prepare a comparative market analysis — a list of homes comparable in size that recently sold in your area?
+8. Pricing strategy: How do they determine the listing price?
+Do they prepare a comparative market analysis (CMA), a report analyzing homes of comparable size that have recently sold in your area?

 Trapp’s ultimate question is: What will you do for me that other agents won’t?
 “An agent should always look out for the client’s best interests, regardless of the commission structure,” he adds.